 With almost too many features to keep track of, audio output good for more than just explosions, and all the compatibility options you could want, this is the headset for the gamer who doesn’t mind spending more to get more.

-Editor’s note: This review was updated on November 3, 2020 to include answers to FAQ questions.
+Editor’s note: This review was updated on March 31, 2021 to include a poll on microphone quality.

 Who is the Audeze Mobius for?